LinkTheDot/copy_matching_name_contents/README.md

 - If you want to compare two directories to make sure you got everything, the -l flag will only run to write the difference between the copy and compare directories into the log file.
+- When comparing, make sure you have configured which directories you wish to compare.
+It will be comparing what `copying` is missing from `comparing`.